irmen/Tale/docs/source/index.rst

 A random list of the features of the current codebase:

 - Runs on Python 2.7 and 3.4+ (maybe on 3.2 and 3.3 too but that is not tested)
-- game engine and framework code is separated from the actual game code;
+- game engine and framework code is separated from the actual game code
-  it can run different games from different directories (just one at a time though)
-- single-player I.F. mode and multi-player MUD mode
+- single-player Interactive Fiction mode and multi-player MUD mode
-- MUD mode runs as a web server only for now (no old-skool console access like telnet)
 - text console interface, GUI (Tkinter), or web browser interface, switchable by command line argument.
+- MUD mode runs as a web server (no old-skool console access like telnet for now)
 - can load and run games/stories from a zipfile or from extracted folders.
-- I/O abstraction layer to be able to create alternative interfaces.
 - wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging the game.
 - the parser uses a soul based on LPC-MUD's 'soul.c', it has been converted to Python and adapted